 - Water damage (excluding outside flooding)

 Most homeowners insurance policies protect against the same perils.
-There are several different types of home insurance policies, which you can learn about each one and several other questions you may have here.
-The basic idea for the most popular home insurance policies, HO2, HO3, and HO5, is more in how they cover rather than what they cover.
-Each policy is different and the best practice is always to speak with a trusted agent.
+There are several different types of home insurance policies, and you can learn about each one and several other questions you may have here.
+The basic idea for the most popular home insurance policies, HO2, HO3, and HO5, is more on how they cover rather than what they cover.
+Each policy is different, and the best practice is always to speak with a trusted agent.
 Learn more about some of the most popular home insurance policies available for homes today and how they relate to covered perils:

 |Policy||What’s Covered||Key Feature|

 |HO2||Home, personal belongings, protection against liability, and loss of use protection.||The most popular basic form of homeowners insurance, perils must be named specifically on your policy for coverage.|